Antikythera: Fauna

 Antikythera is a very important stop-over site for migratory birds during their seasonal movements, due to its geographical position and certain features (a longitudinal island, with a north–south direction and very low human impact).
 Furthermore, the island hosts the largest breeding colony of Eleonora's falcon (Falco eleonorae) in the world.
 The importance of Antikythera for studying bird migration led to the creation of Antikythera Bird Observatory (A.B.O) by the Hellenic Ornithological Society.
 The island, along with its associated islets, has been recognised as an Important Bird Area (IBA) by BirdLife International.
 The island also has a large population of wild goats.

 Climate Observation Center (PANGEA)

-Following an agreement among European Investment Bank, the Kithira-Antikithira Commission of Inland Property, the National Observatory of Athens, the Municipality and the Greek Public, a total fund of 25m euros will be used to install one of the largest Climate Observatory Centers in Europe.
+Following an agreement among European Investment Bank, the Kithira-Antikithira Commission of Inland Property, the National Observatory of Athens, the Municipality and the Greek Public, a total fund of €25 million will be used to install one of the largest Climate Observatory Centers in Europe.
 The project has also gained the support of Cosmote and Niarchos Foundation.